metabase/metabase/docs/users-guide/09-multi-series-charting.md

 - **Compact**.
 Metabase abbreviates values, e.g., 1,000 becomes 1K.
 - **Full**.
 Values are displayed in their natural beauty.

-Now go forth and start letting your data get to know each other.
+Now go forth and start letting your data get to know each other, and check out our article on [time series comparisons](https://www.metabase.com/blog/Time-Series-Comparisons/index.html).

 ---